Lead FAQ’s

 - Miscarriage

-- Reduced growth of the fetus and premature birth
+- Reduced fetal growth and premature birth

 Adults